 Dame Jocelyn Bell Burnell

-Bell Burnell nevertheless continued her scientific work and was elevated to personal peerage as a member of the British Royal Astronomical Society by Queen Elizabeth II in 2007.
-She was the first female president of the Institute of Physics in the UK (2008) and of the Royal Society of Edinburgh (2014).
+Bell Burnell nevertheless continued her scientific work and in 2007 was elevated to the personal peerage by Queen Elizabeth II as a member of the British Royal Astronomical Society.
+She was the first female president of the Institute of Physics in the United Kingdom (2008) and of the Royal Society of Edinburgh (2014).

 For her discovery and lifetime achievement, Dame Jocelyn Bell Burnell was awarded the Breakthrough Prize in Fundamental Physics in 2018.
 She donated the prize money of 2.6 million euros to provide study scholarships for women, ethnic minorities and refugees, who are still underrepresented in physics, and to counteract the biases that still prevail in the world of research.